The Noltenius Brothers

-The Noltenius Brothers (Die Brüder Noltenius) is a 1945 German drama film directed by Gerhard Lamprecht and starring Willy Birgel, Karl Mathias and Hilde Weissner.
+The Noltenius Brothers (Die Brüder Noltenius) is a 1945 German drama film directed by Gerhard Lamprecht and starring Willy Birgel, Hilde Weissner and Eugen Klöpfer.
 Released in Berlin on 7 April, it was, by most accounts, the last of the twelve films released in Nazi Germany in 1945, before capitulation on 7 May (Via Mala received its first public showing on the same day in Mayrhofen, but did not make it to the cinemas before January 1948).
+It was shot at the Babelsberg Studios in Potsdam and Tempelhof Studios in Berlin.
 The film's sets were designed by the art director Erich Kettelhut.

+Synopsis

+The architect Wolfgang Noltenius returns to his German hometown after many years away in Brazil.
+His modernist worldview contrasts with the more traditional attitudes of his brother Werner, also an architect.
+They become rivals over a new town planning scheme.
+Further tension arises from Wolgang's past relationship with Leonore, now Werner's wife.